Pakistan Railways: China–Pakistan Economic Corridor

-The ML-1 railway line project is one of the biggest projects not only of CPEC Phase-II ($6.8 billion) but of Pakistan’s recent history in terms of logistics and communications.
-Since the partition of British Indian Empire into India and Pakistan this is the single biggest expansion of railway system.
+The ML-1 railway line project is one of the biggest projects not only of CPEC Phase-II ($6.8 billion) but of Pakistan's recent history in terms of logistics and communications.
+Since the partition of British India into India and Pakistan this is the single biggest expansion of the railway system.
 It spans a total distance of 1,872 km from Karachi to Peshawar.
 It covers 184 railway stations and carries over 75% of country's cargo and passengers.

 This will be a kind of revolution in terms of communications and industry.
-After being upgraded, the railway line will be installed with a computer-based signaling and control system – reducing the epidemic of railway accidents that has been seen across Pakistan.
+After being upgraded, the railway line will be installed with a computer-based signaling and control system—reducing the epidemic of railway accidents that has been seen across Pakistan.
 It follows all the international safety procedures and protocols to ensure safe operations of Pakistan Railway.